tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 Note that synchronisation does work with a gin identification, but the initialisation of the script requires SSH access (gin does not support submodules).

-A relatively complex process will allow windows users to call the bash script.
+We are testing different process and workflow to allow windows users to call the bash script.

 ### Installation